 Each of the artists were asked to respond to a violent act that occurred in 1816 in early Sydney, the Appin Massacre.
 The massacre of Dharawal and Gandangarra children, women and men was undertaken by military officers, under the orders of Governor Lachlan Macquarie.
 It occurred near what is present-day Campbelltown, 60 kms southwest from the city of Sydney.

 I was asked to come in to specifically make a community-engaged artwork; an honour and also a challenge.
 I viewed this as a possible opportunity to work directly with Country.
 I spent time with Aunty Glenda and the Community Advisory Group understanding the importance of this story to the Dharawal people.
-I also undertook a number of site visits with other artists; this was one of the strengths of this project; that we were given multiple opportunities to visit, engage and spend time with community and place.
+I also undertook a number of site visits with other artists; this was one of the strengths of this project, that we were given multiple opportunities to visit, engage and spend time with community and place.

 Our first visit to the site gave me an understanding of how difficult it would be to engage in a site-based artwork.
 We drove from Campbelltown for about half an hour before we came to a ravine, surrounded by sandstone cliffs, a small creek swirling through the rocks.
 We crossed a small bridge and parked precariously on the side of the road, there was no safe space to stop.
 We pulled into the only space available, a driveway leading down to a pump owned by Sydney Water.
-The sound of this pump permeated the ravine, I had brought my sound recorder but it was impossible to connect to this space without the monotonous hum coming from this machinery.
+The sound of this pump permeated the ravine, I had brought my sound recorder but it was impossible to connect to this space with the monotonous hum coming from this machinery.

 In fact, this space has been so altered that it would be unrecognisable from the time of the Appin Massacre.
-Water would have gushed through this ravine, but it now heavily managed and diverted into the Cataract Dam, Sydney’s water supply.
+Water would have gushed through this ravine, but it is now heavily managed and diverted into the Cataract Dam, Sydney’s water supply.
 The undergrowth is now so thick and overgrown, no longer cared for and managed as it was before colonisation.

 We walked through the ravine, with our cameras and sound equipment, searching for meaning in this place that holds this strong story of violence.
 But the space felt impenetrable to me.
 I feel the sadness of knowing what occurred here, but I don’t sense the story beyond this.
 I leave not knowing what my next step will be.
-I talk to the project team about the possibility of getting to the top of the cli s where the massacre might have occurred.
+I talk to the project team about the possibility of getting to the top of the cliffs where the massacre might have occurred.
 I was told it was private land and the owners probably wouldn’t be supportive of their property being identified as a site of violence or willing to let us on.
 Even if I was able to gain access, I’m not sure that trying to find this location is the right thing to do – these sites sometimes remain hidden for a reason.

 In talking to people about where the site is located, there is a similar difficulty.
 From the stories I am told, I hear that the Appin Massacre was so devastating to the Dharawal that they left this place a er the event, scattering to maintain their very survival.
 This violence seemed also to fracture memory itself.
 Each person I talk to has a different understanding of exactly where the violence occurred.

-I ended up making a work that developed from listening to the Koori community in Campbelltown, in their strong desire for recognition and remembrance of the Appin Massacre.
+I ended up making a work that developed from listening to the Koori community in Campbelltown, to their strong desire for recognition and remembrance of the Appin Massacre.
 I couldn’t work with the site, it being – for now – lost to history; but I felt I could make some contribution to manifesting these desires within the art piece I created titled, remember.
 It created a living memorial:

 ...Australia is ever ready to commemorate and mourn the loss of some lives, but not others.
 The poppy is a symbol of loss from wars the nation has been involved in but the wars, conflict and massacres that occurred on this soil should also not be forgotten.